 It joins to this the remembrance of the monk’s family and his previous way of life, and suggests to him that he still has a long time to live, raising up before his eyes a vision of how burdensome the ascetic life is.
 So, it employs, as they say, every [possible] means to move the monk to abandon his cell and give up the race.

 One can sense in this description, especially the last one, a life of self-imposed unhappiness.
 Why else this need to counsel monks suffering from demon-induced ennui?
-Grinding boredom, loneliness, and totally reasonable doubts about the wisdom of monastic living, all these were translated as the whispers of a demon trying to lead good men away from God.
+Grinding boredom, loneliness, and reasonable doubts about the practical wisdom of monastic life were the whispers of a demon trying to lead good men away from God.
 The stakes couldn't be higher.
-If they succumbed to the demon, the price would be an eternity in Hell.
-It was a brilliant way to keep the flock in line.
+If they succumbed to this demon, the price would be an eternity in Hell.
+This was a brilliant way to keep the flock in line.

-The demon sounds to me like our basic humanity and natural ache for life crying out in pain as it tries to squirm free from beliefs and practices utterly abhorrent to human flourishing.
+But to me the demon sounds like our basic humanity.
+It's the will to live crying out in pain, trying desperately to squirm free from beliefs and practices utterly abhorrent to human flourishing.
 Life wants to thrive, and our human nature leads us in that direction.

 Phantasmagorical nonsense like that preached by Evagrius created immeasurable suffering for little more than pathological fantasies.

 These vampires of well-being peddled masochism masquerading as virtue, convincing millions of well-meaning but gullible souls that their humanity was something to be reviled.
-In such warped minds, the only way to avoid eternal damnation was this degrading form of holy nihilism.
+The only way to avoid eternal damnation in warped minds such as these was this degrading form of holy nihilism.

-In any case, you’ve been warned: beware of the Noonday Demon!
+In any case, consider yourself warned: beware of the Noonday Demon!

 He’ll get you if you let him.

-Then again, maybe those demons are really angels trying to set you free.
+Then again, maybe those demons are angels trying to set you free.